pivotal-cf/docs-cloudbees/Jenkins.html.md

 ```

 ### Cloud Foundry CLI
-The CF CLI is included via a plugin so that is is available to your Jenkins jobs.
+The CF CLI is included via a plugin so that it is available to your Jenkins jobs.
 In a shell step you can now use the same `cf` commands that you would directly from your machine, including being able to push an app.

 The credentials for Cloud Foundry have to be specified in the shell step in order to connect to the api.